8 Stylish Key West Hotels to Check Into Now

 Casa Marina Key West

-It doesn’t get more glamorous in Key West than Casa Marina, a 1920s-era Art Deco landmark designed by the same architects as the New York Public Library that’s welcomed everyone from Rita Hayworth to Gregory Peck.
+As far as Key West hotels go, it doesn’t get more glamorous than Casa Marina, a 1920s-era Art Deco landmark designed by the same architects as the New York Public Library that’s welcomed everyone from Rita Hayworth to Gregory Peck.
 Expect tech-savvy amenities, aromatherapy and oxygen facials at the spa, and a rum-focused cocktail bar.
 What remains blissfully unchanged?
 The butler-attended private beach—Key West’s largest at 1,200 square feet—remains as exclusive as ever.

 It’s no longer Key West’s newest place to stay, but when it opened near the Seaport in 2014, The Marker signaled the area’s first new-build hotel in over two decades.
 The hotel's conch-style architecture (think sloping roof lines and covered porches) nods to its Key West roots; inside, the 96 rooms are more fashionable with their patterned carpets and armchairs and backlit mirrors.
 Despite the hotel’s relatively small size, there are three pools to splash around in (including one for adults only) as well as a poolside bar that hosts tequila tastings.
 The breezy Cero Bodega restaurant is a solid choice for lunch, where you can enjoy Cal-Mex cuisine (Cuban pork wraps; avocado salads) with waterfront views.